rienkarrot/classwork/homework/week3/assignment.md

 ## Survey

 How long did this assignment take you?

+the entire two weeks.

 What did you enjoy about it?

+making functions and seeing them work correctly for the first time!

 What did you have a hard time with?

+checking valid input.

 What should we go over more in class?

+functions like rockpaperscissors